 Here’s the deal: Rural carriers are allowed under federal law to charge wireless and long-distance carriers higher access fees for calls to local subscribers.

-The Federal Communications Commission (FCC) reports the rural carriers partner with chat lines, adult entertainment calls, “free” conference call outfits and others that are not domiciled locally.
+The Federal Communications Commission (FCC) reports the rural carriers partner with chat lines, adult entertainment numbers, “free” conference call outfits and others that are not domiciled locally.
 The goal is to artificially inflate the call volume into the home area codes of the rural carriers.

 With inflated call volumes, the rural carriers can then bill the wireless and long-distance companies an exorbitant amount and give the chat lines a kickback.
 That’s what traffic pumping is.